nthumma26/TEAM_C_data606/README.md

 ### This project is part of DATA-606 Capstone project -TEAM-C

-__Title__: End to End data science application which can be leveraged by banks to assess creditworthiness, lower bad debt burden, and increase the trust in the existing data rather than document-based.
+__Title__: **End to End data science application which can be leveraged by banks to assess creditworthiness, lower bad debt burden, and increase the trust in the existing data rather than document-based assessment.

  ![1_ZQ25X7Qnq6ui83yc8RB5pQ](https://user-images.githubusercontent.com/91147579/153736327-3ce3b9dd-2e12-4430-83a6-c9e17aa30c36.png)